Mechanisms vs. Outcomes: Probing for Syntax Fails to Explain Performance on Targeted Syntactic Evaluations: Results Discussion

 \paragraph{Control probe erases contextual information.} Fig~\ref{fig:variance_validation} shows that for all models, regardless of the scale of the variance in the average word's contextual hidden states across sentences, the variance in the control probe's projected representation space is near-zero.
 This shows the probe nullifies context and uncovers \glove{}-like linguistic information within hidden states.

-\paragraph{No significant fit on full BLiMP.} The first column of Fig~\ref{fig:main_results} shows OLS simple regression result plots at the full BLiMP dataset granularity.
+\paragraph{No significant fit on overall BLiMP.} The first column of Fig~\ref{fig:main_results} shows OLS simple regression result plots at the full BLiMP dataset granularity.
 Each of the three syntax probes demonstrates a minimal effect size with none reaching statistical significance. \head{} has no measurable effect at all.
-Its UAS values generally exceed the UUAS values of other probes, reflecting successful learning of relation directionality, but there is insufficient stratification along the y-axis for any predictive power.
+Its UAS values generally exceed the UUAS values of other probes, reflecting successful learning of relation directionality, but lack of y-axis stratification prevents predictive power.